Right Lower Quadrant Pain

 What are the problems that only men get that can cause right lower quadrant pain?

-Any pain coming from the right side of the scrotum can cause pain in the right lower quadrant but usually the pain in the scrotum will be worse.
+Any pain coming from the right side of the scrotum can cause pain in the RLQ but usually the pain in the scrotum will be worse.

 Torsion of the testicle